work-code/pg2019-DeepPerformanceSynthesis/ours/ReadMe.txt

 This folder contains the source codes used in our paper.

-I will give a detailed introduction of the folder's directory structure and environment condiguration of these codes.
+We will give a detailed introduction of the folder's directory structure and environment condiguration of these codes.

 *******************************************************************
 Folder's directory structure